Tired of spam and robocalls? Here’s how you can block them, and even make money off them

 Does Idaho have a Do Not Call list?

-The state of Idaho does not operate a Do Not Call Registry but leans on the FTC’s registry.
+The state of Washington does not operate a Do Not Call Registry but leans on the FTC’s registry.
 There are only 11 states that run their own registry, including Colorado, Florida and Texas.

-But you can file a complaint through the Office of the Attorney General for unwanted robocalls and solicitation.
-You can access the form online and type directly into it, but it must be printed and mailed to the address at the bottom.
+But you can file a complaint through the Attorney General Office for unwanted robocalls and solicitation.
+You can access the form online.

-The FTC partnered with attorney generals from every state in June 2023 to announce “Operation Stop Spam Calls.”
+The FTC partnered with attorneys general from every state in June 2023 to announce “Operation Stop Spam Calls.”
 The initiative brings government agencies at both the federal and state levels together to tackle telemarketers and companies that collect and distribute consumers’ telephone numbers.

 “Our collective efforts — from this sweep to the Anti-Robocall Litigation Task Force and beyond – help us to expand our playbook, allowing us to outwit and defeat these perpetrators in their own arena,” Ohio Attorney General Dave Yost stated in a news release.
 “Our secret weapon is consumers — whom we urge to continue reporting illicit robocalls, so we can sever these unwanted illegal robocallers’ connection once and for all.”